 The Glass Road is almost invisible to the untrained eye, being more of a winding mountain route than a direct and obvious thoroughfare.
 Nevertheless, its long history of use dates back to the 14th century, when ethnic German art glass makers were invited to the Czech Republic by King Charles of Bohemia.
-Over the centuries the road grew longer, twisting through valleys and forests and spanning across rivers, as more glass makers were enticed to the region.
-As a result, to this day the Glass Road is home to more specialised glass makers than possibly anywhere else in the world.
+Over the centuries, the road grew longer, twisting through valleys and forests and spanning across rivers, as more glassmakers were enticed to the region.
+As a result, to this day, the Glass Road is home to more specialised glass makers than possibly anywhere else in the world.

 Travelling The Glass Road

 The glass road begins (at its southernmost point) in the small Czech town of Turnov, made famous by its master glass gem-crafters—men who could make flawless imitation garnets out of deep red glass.
-Travellers will be delighted to discover that Turnov’s settings are just as beautiful as its legendary glasswares: It’s situated in the heart of the Cesky Raj (Bohemian Paradise) national nature preserve, a sprawling expanse of rugged mountain peaks and towering pines that’s made accessible by a network of walking and biking trails.
+Travellers will be delighted to discover that Turnov’s settings are just as beautiful as its legendary glasswares: It’s situated in the heart of the Cesky Raj (Bohemian Paradise) national nature preserve, a sprawling expanse of rugged mountain peaks and towering pines that are made accessible by a network of walking and biking trails.

-In Turnov you can get a true taste of the Glass Road of yore; numerous small ‘cottage’ glassworks similar to those established by 14th century German art glass makers are still in operation in the region, in addition to a number of more modern factories.
+In Turnov, you can get a true taste of the Glass Road of yore; numerous small ‘cottage’ glassworks similar to those established by 14th-century German art glass makers are still in operation in the region, in addition to a number of more modern factories.
 You’ll also find museums dedicated to the area’s rich glassmaking history and have the opportunity to purchase authentic handcrafted Czech glass beads and buttons.

 Heading north along the Glass Road will bring you to Zelezny Brod, a larger town that’s still a global epicentre of glass bead production.
-Zelezny Brod offers inquisitive visitors a chance to glimpse the most cutting edge developments in glass art at its famous technical high school, which is known for producing innovative glass sculptures.
+Zelezny Brod offers inquisitive visitors a chance to glimpse the most cutting-edge developments in glass art at its famous technical high school, which is known for producing innovative glass sculptures.

 Your next stop on the road will be Jablonec nad Nisou.
 This industrial workhorse of a city contains hundreds of glass factories, from large glassworks producing glass rods to small glasshouses that

 For a taste of the German art glass that started it all, you can follow the Glass Road into Germany and enjoy a glimpse into the world of hand-blown Christmas ornaments and other traditional German art glassware.
-The German towns of Goerlitz, Niesky, Rietschen, Bad Muskau, Weisswasser, Schleife, Doebern, and Drebkau all contain a charming selection of small museums and galleries that exhibit historic glasswares.
+The German towns of Goerlitz, Niesky, Rietschen, Bad Muskau, Weisswasser, Schleife, Doebern, and Drebkau all contain a charming selection of small museums and galleries that exhibit historic glassware.

 Conversely, if you decide to take the route away from Poland while going north on the Glass Road (out of Jablonec), you will encounter the Czech towns of Cesky Kamenice, Kamenicky Senov and Novy Bor, all of which still contain active glassworks.
-Ajeto glassworks in Novy Bor is perhaps the most notable of these for its size and accessibility to the public: It has two fully operational glassworks that are open for viewing during business hours.
-Ajeto even has a fully restored pub from the 1800’s where visitors can pay to learn how to blow a vase or bowl after they have a meal.
+Ajeto Glassworks in Novy Bor is perhaps the most notable of these for its size and accessibility to the public: It has two fully operational glassworks that are open for viewing during business hours.
+Ajeto even has a fully restored pub from the 1800s where visitors can pay to learn how to blow a vase or bowl after they have a meal.